-1. When required (e.g. for European Championships), the CCC shall grade teams that have entered a competition into appropriate competition levels based on results of the Regional and/or Sub-Regional Championships, results from the previous year's Competition and any other information they deem relevant.
+1. When required (e.g. for European Championships), the CCC shall grade teams that have entered a competition into appropriate competition levels based on any information they deem relevant.
 Clubs may make submissions on their team's grading to the Secretary of the CCC via the Club Secretary prior to any deadline stipulated by the CCC.